 The Italian version of brioche is often sweetened with honey.
-It’s a soft brioche that’s shaped using the brioche à tête method yet proofed on a flat baking sheet.
+It’s a soft brioche shaped using the brioche à tête method, yet proofed on a flat baking sheet.
 The perfect brioche for an ice cream sandwich!

 The pink praline-crusted French brioche was invented in 1880 by pastry chef Pierre Labully at his family-owned pâtisserie.
 It is a leavened base of brioche that has been enriched with crushed sugar-coated nuts associated with Lyon, France.

-Gâche vendéenne is a pastry product from the French region of Vendée that’s oval in shape and has a fine golden crust.
-It has to always be sold fresh and whole, never sliced.
-The flavour is milky but it also includes aromas of butter and vanilla as well as undertones of orange flavours.
-Originally made on festive days such Easter or weddings.
+Gâche vendéenne is a pastry product from the French region of Vendée that’s oval in shape and has a delicate golden crust.
+It always has to be sold fresh and whole, never sliced.
+The flavour is milky, but it also includes aromas of butter and vanilla as well as undertones of orange flavours.
+Originally made on festive days such as Easter or weddings.

 Croissant dough is made and chilled.
 It’s then rolled with a rolling pin or a pastry sheeter.
 Then a block of butter is placed on the dough.
 The butter is then wrapped like a parcel of dough.
 The croissant dough is then rolled out and folded over itself to create the layers of pastry required.

 The dough is then cut into triangles and rolled up into a croissant shape.
 The pieces are then left to proof on a baking sheet and glazed with egg wash before baking.